goelvidhi/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 ssthresh:
 : Current slow start threshold in segments.
 W_max:
-: Size of the congestion window in segments just before the congestion window is reduced in the last congestion event.
+: Size of the cwnd in segments just before the cwnd is reduced in the last congestion event.
 W_last_max:
 : last value of W_max in segments before W_max is updated for the current congestion event.